 Ear Powder - Hear Here

 Caroline Hair has been using this formula I've been using since she got her first Standard Poodle in 1959.
 It was given to her by a breeder of cocker spaniels - and she can honestly say she has NEVER had an ear infection in one of my dogs.
 She have given it to others to clear up existing infections and given us permission to reprint it on Agilitynet.
-It is especially good at drying up the black gunk.
-But will it help your dog to hear better next time you call TUNNEL in the ring?
-(30/07/01)
+It is especially good at drying up the black gunk and may help you next time you shout tunnel, tunnel, tunnel!

 All you wanted to know about ED and more by vet Peter van Dongen.
 (29/03/04)